 Sars-Cov2, despite being a respiratory pathogen, produces negative effects on memory even 8 months after recovery.
 These disorders, known as Long Covid symptoms or post-covid syndrome, also affect the nervous system, as found in recent studies on samples of healed patients, including asymptomatic ones, and those who have contracted a mild form of the disease.

-The analysis, published by Jama Network Open, involved 13 thousand people, of which 651 with a confirmed diagnosis of Covid-19, of these 41% reported a significant worsening of memory and 11% compared to the year prior to the infection. of the volunteers reported cognitive, language, and nervous system problems and overall fatigue with deterioration of overall health in the post-infection period.
+The analysis, published by Jama Network Open, involved 13 thousand people, of which 651 with a confirmed diagnosis of Covid-19, 41% reported a significant worsening of memory, and 11% compared to the year prior to the infection. of the volunteers reported cognitive, language, and nervous system problems and overall fatigue with deterioration of overall health in the post-infection period.

 Collected blood samples from 2,149 employees of the Danderyd Hospital, of which 19% had antibodies from Sars-Cov2, the Community study, with the aim of examining immunity after Covid 19, in fact, found the same cognitive impairments as previous studies of Oslo, through the blood sampling and through the compilation of a questionnaire, which the volunteers were subjected to.
 All the recovered complained of impaired concentration and memory, in the following period and in the following 8/9 months from the infection.